 The term ‘anti ageing’ is now mainstream language.
 The number of anti ageing products and surgical correction services grows each year.
 The implication is clear: ageing is bad.
 You must strive to reclaim what you've lost, to look youthful, like you’ve not aged at all.

 - Why not define a beautiful face as one that turns heads with its energy and warmth, its curiosity and openness, to people and to life?

-- Care for and nurture your skin, yes, but rather than trying to hide your age, why not love how your face animates when you laugh, showcasing a life being well lived?
+- Care for and nurture your skin, yes, but rather than trying to hide or make war with your age, why not love how your face animates when you laugh, showcasing a life being well lived?

 - Why not feel empowered by the lines and marks on your body, as evidence of challenges conquered, learning and wisdom gained - proof of a full and engaged life?

-- Rather than looking for fixes to keep looking young, why not work to keep your body healthy, flexible and strong - enjoying getting and being fit for how it feels, rather than how it looks?
+- Rather than looking for fixes to keep your body looking young, why not work to keep your body healthy, flexible and strong - enjoying getting and being fit for how it feels, rather than how it looks?
 Instead of exercising because you're punishing yourself for having body fat, exercising because you love to move?

-- Rather than seeing your future as one of decline, why not make your future one of action, agency and opportunity?
+- Rather than seeing your future as one of decline, why not make your future one of action, opportunity, and wisdom?
 A time to continue to stretch, to learn, to love, to contribute, and have deeper purpose?
 A time too busy with living to worry about how you look while you're doing it.
 A time to fully grow into who you can be.

 Back to Caitlin Moran:

 ‘Never, never, never allow yourself to start seeing your body as a collection of separate, problematic items, for that is the tactic of a far-right polemicist: dividing a glorious whole into a series of sad, isolated ghettos… it’s all you, and it must, urgently, become your life-long friend.’